Title 30: Public Service

 (E) provision of emergency dispatch services by public safety answering points in other states that are under contract with local law enforcement and emergency response organizations; or

-(F) coordinating with state and local service providers for the provision of emergency dispatch services that serve individuals with a disability, elderly individuals, and other special needs populations.
+(F) coordinating with state and local service providers for the provision of emergency dispatch services that serve individuals with a disability, elders, and other populations with special needs.

 (2) No person shall use customer ALI or ANI information to create special 911 databases for any private purpose or any public purpose unauthorized by this chapter.